ArmanGrewal007/FileManager/README.md

 6. `pgadmin 4` (PostgreSQL GUI) should be installed and should have a server and a database on it.
 One must go to **`Backend/db_init.js`** and configure your database first.
 (Note: App will create the tables itself, one only needs to setup the database)
 7. App is ready to run (by default on [https://localhost:3000](http://localhost:3000/)) --> run the command `npm start` to fire up 🚀

+> **NOTE**
-NOTE about AWS S3 credentials - *I have setup the AccessKey and SecretAccessKey using custom IAM policy, they provide limited flexibility (enough for this small project), and key will expire on Aug 16, 2023 EOD (UTC timezone)*
+About AWS S3 credentials - *I have setup the AccessKey and SecretAccessKey using custom IAM policy, they provide limited flexibility (enough for this small project), and key will expire on Aug 16, 2023 EOD (UTC timezone)*

 ##  🛠 App structure